-IWA’s Membership Awards acknowledge and celebrate the achievements of IWA’s members who make significant contributions both to the IWA and to the water sector.
-The IWA Membership Awards are awarded through a peer-to-peer committee.
-With recognition being one of the cornerstones of the IWA network model, these Awards are an important pillar of the network.
+IWA’s Membership Honours recognise and celebrate the achievements of IWA’s members who make significant contributions both to the IWA and to the water sector.
+These honours are awarded through a peer-to-peer committee.
+With recognition being one of the cornerstones of the IWA network model, these honours are an important pillar of the network.
 They are presented every two years at the IWA World Water Congress & Exhibition.

-The IWA Membership Awards are divided into three categories: Honorary Membership, Outstanding Service, and Outstanding Contribution to Water Management & Science.
+The IWA Membership honours are divided into three categories: Honorary Membership, Outstanding Service, and Outstanding Contribution to Water Management & Science.
 In more detail, they comprise:

-Honorary Membership – Award recognising a career devoted to progress in the sector and to the Association.
+Honorary Membership – In recognition of a career devoted to progress in the sector and to the Association.

-Outstanding Service (Awarded in honour of Dr Samuel H Jenkins) – Award recognising impactful and consistent volunteer work contributing to IWA.
+Outstanding Service (in honour of Dr Samuel H Jenkins) – In recognition of impactful and consistent volunteer work contributing to IWA.

 Why in Honour of Dr Samuel H Jenkins?

 Dr Sam Jenkins served the International Association on Water Pollution Research (IAWPR – a predecessor of IWA) from its inception.
 He was a member of the committee which organised the first International Conference on Water Pollution Research in London in 1962, when he also joined the Editorial Board of the Journal ‘Air and Water Pollution’, becoming an Editor in 1964.
 When ‘Water Research’ was started in 1967, two years after the formation of IAWPR, Sam became its Honorary Executive Editor.

 Why in Honour of Dr Karl Imhoff and Dr Pierre Koch?